 CVE-2026-44060

-An integer underflow vulnerability exists in the dsi_writeinit() function of Netatalk 1, which may lead to memory corruption.
+An integer underflow vulnerability in the dsi_writeinit() function of Netatalk allows for potential service disruption.

 Executive summary